ramirez0307/ramirez0307.github.io/README.md

 ![GenerateUserIdMethod.png](https://raw.githubusercontent.com/ramirez0307/ramirez0307.github.io/main/Narrative%20Images/GenerateUserIdMethod.png)

-2. The username, email, and password will be acquired from the user input, by getting the string values of the textInputEditText within the activity.
+2. The username, email, and password will be acquired from the user input by getting the string values of the textInputEditText within the activity.

 ![CreateAccountActivity.png](https://raw.githubusercontent.com/ramirez0307/ramirez0307.github.io/main/Narrative%20Images/CreateAccountActivity.PNG)

-3. Remember me, and Email validation are set to “no” by default and are updated when the necessary action is performed.
+3. Remember me, and Email validation is set to "no" by default and is updated when the necessary action is performed.

-#### Adding data to table in database
+#### Adding data to table in the database

 When the insertData() method is executed, it will first determine what array needs to be used, so the conditional statement runs.
 Since the user passed "Users" as the tableName, the first statement is true, making table_name equal to the array user.

 ![TableSelectionConditionalStatement.png](https://raw.githubusercontent.com/ramirez0307/ramirez0307.github.io/main/Narrative%20Images/TableSelectionConditionalStatement.png)

-Which means that now:
+This means that now:

 ![SelectedTableArray.png](https://raw.githubusercontent.com/ramirez0307/ramirez0307.github.io/main/Narrative%20Images/SelectedTableArray.png)